COVIDOCRACY: Trump vs. Fauci, Sachs, Bergoglio & Stupid

 Fauci outs himself as a full bird globalist, papal advisor Jeff Sachs goes full on pro-abort, and Japanese sports fans go robotic.
 But Trump’s still trailing in the polls, thanks to the Never …More

 Fauci outs himself as a full bird globalist, papal advisor Jeff Sachs goes full on pro-abort, and Japanese sports fans go robotic.
 But Trump’s still trailing in the polls, thanks to the Never Trumpers.
 Kinda done with these sanctimonious virtue-signalers.
 Aren’t you?
-Trump Rally Facebook event page: www.facebook.com/…innesota-2020/936680403480334/ STAY IN TOUCH with RTV -- Sign up for Michael Matt's Free E-Letter: remnantnewspaper.com/…ibe-today/free-remnant-updates Last week's "Editor's Desk" is Here: www.youtube.com/watch Support The Remnant Foundation with a tax-deductible donation: remnantnewspaper.com/web/index.php/donate-home Like, Comment, and Subscribe to our YouTube channel!
-Shop REMNANT MERCH: shop.remnantnewspaper.com Subscribe to the REMNANT NEWSPAPER: remnantnewspaper.com/web/index.php/subscribe-today Follow Michael Matt and The Remnant on Twitter: twitter.com/michael_j_matt @Michael_J_Matt @remnantnews Follow Michael Matt on Parler: parler.com/profile/MichaelMatt/posts Follow Michael Matt on Facebook: www.facebook.com/michael.matt.733
+Trump Rally Facebook event page: facebook.com/…innesota-2020/936680403480334/ Archbishop Viganò leads Rosary Crusade: youtube.com/watch?v=SUEKGZAE5Sg STAY IN TOUCH with RTV Sign up for Michael Matt's Free E-Letter: remnantnewspaper.com/…ibe-today/free-remnant-updates Last week's "Editor's Desk" is Here: youtube.com/watch?v=OuVMmrkaMh0 Support The Remnant Foundation with a tax-deductible donation: remnantnewspaper.com/web/index.php/donate-home Like, Comment, and Subscribe to our YouTube channel!
+Shop REMNANT MERCH: shop.remnantnewspaper.com Subscribe to the REMNANT NEWSPAPER: remnantnewspaper.com/web/index.php/subscribe-today Follow Michael Matt and The Remnant on Twitter: twitter.com/michael_j_matt @Michael_J_Matt @remnantnews Follow Michael Matt on Parler: parler.com/profile/MichaelMatt/posts Follow Michael Matt on Facebook: facebook.com/michael.matt.733

+Hello.
+I would be grateful if you could kindly upload this entry that I published four days ago to the main page.
+A cordial greeting in Christ and Mary.
+COVIDOCRACY: Trump vs. Fauci, Sachs, Bergoglio & Stupid

+Hello.
+I would be grateful if you could kindly upload this entry that I published three days ago to the main page.
+A cordial greeting in Christ and Mary.
+COVIDOCRACY: Trump vs. Fauci, Sachs, Bergoglio & Stupid